top of page

 The fundamental question remains: In a healthcare system where success is measured by how many doctors stop fighting for optimal patient care, what happens to the core mission of medicine?
 This investigation serves as a crucial warning about the growing influence of profit-driven algorithms in healthcare decision-making and the urgent need for reform to protect patient interests.

 The findings highlight a critical juncture in American healthcare, where we must decide whether to allow artificial intelligence and profit motives to override medical expertise and patient needs.
-As this practice becomes more widespread, the need for oversight and reform becomes increasingly urgent.
+As regulatory reforms take effect in 2026 and states continue passing protective legislation, the urgent need for oversight and accountability has never been clearer.
+The story of Little John Cupp and countless others serves as a stark reminder that behind every denied claim is a real person whose health—and life—hangs in the balance.

 Comments